Banana plant fiber & cotton blend

 Traditional weavers create our choice handwoven placemats from a blend of banana plant stem and cotton.

-Banana plants bear fruit only once in its lifetime.
-Treated as agricultural waste, banana plants headed for landfills once the fruit was harvested.
-However, in its new avatar, the plant has been transformed into strong, durable, and renewable ropes, twisted by hand, used in the creation of these exquisite handmade placemats.
+Banana plants bear fruit only once in their lifetime and head for landfills once the fruit is harvested.
+Banana plant agricultural waste is re-purposed and transformed into strong, durable, and renewable ropes, to create these exquisite placemats.
 Spoil yourself or gift a loved one!!

 A Fair Trade product.
 Handmade by artisans in India.